sbabcoc/JUnit-Foundation/README.md

 ### Support for Standard JUnit RunListener Providers

 As indicated previously, **JUnit Foundation** will automatically attach standard JUnit **RunListener** providers that are declared in the associated **ServiceLoader** provider configuration file (i.e. - **_org.junit.runner.notification.RunListener_**).
 Declared run listeners are attached to the **RunNotifier** supplied to the `run()` method of JUnit runners.
 This feature eliminates behavioral differences between the various test execution environments like Maven, Gradle, and native IDE test runners.

+### Support for Parallel Execution

+The ability to run **JUnit** tests in parallel is provided by the JUnit 4 test runner of the [Maven Surefire plugin](https://maven.apache.org/surefire/maven-surefire-plugin/examples/fork-options-and-parallel-execution.html).
+This feature utilizes private **JUnit** interfaces and undocuments behaviors, which greatly complicated the task of adding event notification hooks.
+As of version [9.0.1](https://github.com/Nordstrom/JUnit-Foundation/releases/tag/junit-foundation-9.0.1), **JUnit Foundation** supports parallel execution of both classes and methods.

 ### Support for Parameterized Tests